 The HTP is a full-time program.
 Students are required to attend Monday to Friday from 8:00am-4:30pm.
 The physical nature of the training, as well as assignments and readings, significantly reduces available time and energy for extra-curricular activities.

 Yes, the HTP is provincially accredited.
 The University of British Columbia is recognized as an Industry Training Authority designated training provider in the Landscape Horticulturist Program.
 The program is endorsed by the Industry Training Organization, HortEducationBC.

 The HTP is comprised of four, separate eight-week modules.
-The full program runs from the end of August to the end of April.
+The full program runs from September 4th to the end of April.
 Each module is approximately 275 hours of classroom and practical instruction and is composed of a series of 3–5 courses.

 How much does it cost to apply?